The darker months have arrived, so be prepared for whatever the weather can throw at you with some winter tyres. Here’s what you need to know…

 Winter tyres are designed to work below seven degrees, which is, I think it’s fair to say, proper nippy.

 Officially, the definition of ‘low temperatures’ is less than seven degrees.
 Unofficially, it’s when it’s colder than a penguin’s handbag, which is any time from December to March.
 Grip comes courtesy of Functional Polymers, which keep the tyre nice and soft.
 Soft = grip.
 Hard = slip.
 Simples.

 Slush Puppies are good, slushy roads are rubbish.
-Winter tyres have some serious directional tread designs, which prevent the wet stuff collecting between the tyre and road surface and stopping you from going arse first into a bus stop full of Romanian orphans.
+Winter tyres have some serious directional tread designs, which prevent the wet stuff collecting between the tyre and road surface and stopping you from going arse-first into a ditch.

 Winter tyres have specially designed treads which dig into the white stuff and also collect snow in the tread.
 This snow-on-snow contact provides superior traction and grip, much like rolling up a snow ball.
 Snow’s sticky stuff when it’s stuck to more snow.

 So, how does a winter tyre give you traction, apart from having a softer compound?
 Well, it’s all down to the design of the tyre’s sipes.
 These are the little slits you see in the tread and basically, they’re designed to open up before coming into contact with the road surface, and literally bite into the snow and ice for strong grip and traction.

 In years not too distant ago, running steelies was about as fashionable as asking your barber for a mullet, but like the dodgy hairdo, steel wheels are apparently back in vogue.
 These days it’s an affordable way of keeping ‘scene’.
 Steelies are cheap, fancy free, and an ideal home for a set of winter tyres.